ratanahaerlavynah/dreamy/_poems/82-she-was-the-refraction-the-world-could-never-refract.md

 never touching the ground,
 yet reshaping it.

-She was not a jewel
+She was not a jewel,
-but the echo of one
+but the echo of one...
 that once existed
 in the sky’s first breath.